 A Security being offered to the public within the ADGM must be accompanied by a Prospectus under Section 61 of FSMR, unless it qualifies as an Exempt Offer.
-Accordingly, the FSRA will only allow an investment-based offer to be made through a PFP where it qualifies as an Exempt Offer through satisfying any of the criteria set out in Markets ("MKT") Rule 4.3.1, also bearing in mind Rules 4.3.2 and 4.3.3, which are included in Appendix 1 of this Guidance.
+Accordingly, the FSRA will only allow a financing proposal to be published on a PFP where it qualifies as an Exempt Offer through satisfying any of the criteria set out in MKT Rule 4.3.1, also bearing in mind Rules 4.3.2 and 4.3.3, which are included in Appendix 1 of this Guidance.